AmazingAmpharos/OoT-Randomizer/README.md

 The Ocarina songs are shuffled in a pool amongst themselves, and each learn spot will still have the original conditions it has always had.
 These conditions may not have all been obvious, but here are some high points.
 Saria will teach her song after completing the events in the Castle Courtyard.
 The warp songs can mostly only be learned by an adult, but the location for Requiem of Spirit is available for even a child if the Desert Colossus can be reached.
 The location for the Prelude of
-Light requires the Forest Medallion, the location for the Nocturne of Shadow requires the Forest Medallion, Fire Medallion, and Water Medallions, and the location for the Serenade of Water requires the player to possess the Iron Boots even if they are not actually in their normal chest.
+Light requires the Forest Medallion, and the location for the Nocturne of Shadow requires the Forest Medallion, Fire Medallion, and Water Medallions.

+Speaking of Medallions, each boss in the eight main dungeons will drop a random Spiritual Stone or Medallion, and instead of the Light Medallion being granted by the now removed "becoming an adult" cutscene, the player will start every seed with a random Spiritual Stone or Medallion.
+The pedestal in which the Spiritual Stones rest in the Temple of Time has hint text pointing to the locations of the Spiritual Stones and Medallions.
+A child will be able to read hints for the Spiritual
+Stones while an adult will be able to read hints for the Medallions.

 To be very clear on this point, freestanding Pieces of Heart (those not in chests or given directly by NPCs) are not randomized, and while the rewards for up to 50
 Gold Skulltulla Tokens are randomized, the tokens themselves are not.